 We are left wondering, however, what Andrew thought about his position in the Senate and how he was received by senators of the 1870s.
 What role did Andrew’s race play in his experiences in and around the Senate Chamber?
 How did senators view Andrew, especially those former Confederates who returned to Congress in the years after Reconstruction, dedicated to maintaining the racial caste system in their home states?
 Perhaps Andrew Slade’s very presence served as a reminder to senators of the insecure future of Black Americans outside the Capitol.
 All of these questions and more will fuel future research by Senate historians.

-11. Slade, Andrew F., File 2942, Appointments Division, Applications and Appointments 1881, Box no. 65, Department of the Interior, Record Group 48, National Archives, College Park, MD; Slade, Andrew F., Appointment, File 874, Division, Applications and Appointments 1882, Box no. 72, Entry 27, Record Group 48, Department of the Interior, National Archives, College Park, MD.
+11. Slade, Andrew F., File 2942, Appointments Division, Applications and Appointments 1881, Box no. 65, Department of the Interior, Record Group 48, National Archives and Records Administration, College Park, MD; Slade, Andrew F., Appointments Division, File 874, Applications and Appointments 1882, Box no. 72, Entry 27, Department of the Interior, Record Group 48, National Archives and Records Administration, College Park, MD.
 Special thanks to Blake Wintory for sharing his research.

 12. “Our Visit to Philadelphia,” Washington Bee, November 13, 1886; "Andrew Slade," Washington Bee, August 26, 1899.
 We know much more about Slade’s sister Marie Louise, who moved to Montana in 1889 and became a leader in the movement for women’s suffrage.
 She later moved to Paris and then London with her daughter, who studied to be an artist.
 See Wintory, “Marie Louise (Slade) Mason,” Biographical Database of Black Women Suffragists.
 Slade’s sister Katherine Slade went on to become a teacher and was a key source for John Washington’s They Knew Lincoln.